 There are many other examples.
 In a nutshell, YES, two shooters are important.
 It is actually a requirement when having over eighty guests.

 There are exceptions to the rule.
-For a smaller party, it is easier for one photographer to get that coverage needed.
+For a smaller party (60-80 or less), it is easier for one photographer to get that coverage needed.
 If you don't have a bridal party and cocktail hour and details of the room are not important to have covered, then one photographer can be sufficient.
 Or if you do have a bridal party, but are allotting more time for the solo photographer to shoot beforehand to cover both sides, that can work as well.
 To best determine the potential of just one photographer, it is best to discuss the details of the timeline, to ensure we are set up to successfully capture what is most important to you.